enocx/node.js-and-express.js-for-Hackers-101/README.md

 app.listen(port, () => {
     console.log(`Server started on port ${port}`);
 });

 ```

-> **The key here is the `express.static()` middleware, which serves all files in the specified directory.
-This method handles file paths and status codes, making the code much simpler.**
+> The key here is the express.static() middleware, which serves all files in the specified directory.
+This method handles file paths and status codes, making the code much simpler.

->⚠️ **Ensure that your main HTML file is named `index.html` so that it is automatically served at the root URL (`/`).
-This prevents the URL from including `index.html`.**
+> ⚠️ Ensure that your main HTML file is named index.html so that it is automatically served at the root URL (/).
+This prevents the URL from including index.html.

 ### Conclusion

 Using `express.static()` is the preferred method for serving static files in Express.js.
 It simplifies file management, improves performance, and keeps your codebase organized.
 Here's the refined content on JSON basics with technical and grammatical corrections, while keeping the original tone and language:

 ---

 ### JSON Basics

 JSON stands for **JavaScript Object Notation**.
 It is a text format that is completely language-independent, commonly used for transmitting data in web applications.
 For example, JSON can be used to send data from a server to a client to be displayed on a web page, or vice versa.
 With Express, you can easily respond to HTTP requests with JSON data.
 Here’s an example: